ArunBohra12/mlh-smart-city/README.md

 ## Most creative use of Github
 We collaborated and shared our code through a githib repo nad used these features :-

-1) Regulare Commits :- 79

-2) Raised Issues :- 2

-3) Pull Requests :- 11
+1) Regular and small commits
+2) Raised Issues - Issues were raised for the bugs of enhancements that were found in the project throughout the hackathon
 4) Detailed Decumentation

 ## Domain from Godaddy